-Probably the only thing I like about it is the excuse to make soups and chili and chowders.
+Probably the only thing I like about it is the fact that it’s a damn good reason to make soups, chili and chowders.

 Yes, it’s 5 am in Birmingham in early November, which means that in three days the high will be 80 with a low of 60, only to be blindsided by a forecast of “possible flurries” next week.